rasmusongit/collaboration-exercise/pastry/focaccia.md

    - Meanwhile preheat oven to 225°C

 4. **Bake:**
-   - Transfer dough to pan
+   - Transfer dough to oven-plate
-   - Bake for 30 minutes until golden and crispy
+   - Bake for 30 minutes at deg C 200 until golden and crispy